All Episodes

 And that consumed 10 years, almost 10 years of my life.

-And then I got into construction as I was working my way in and out of school because I ran out of money after I was able to save money on my own.
+And then I got into construction as I was working my way in and out of school because I ran out of money.

-I paid for a full year at a Delphi, a full year at MYU.
+After I was able to save money on my own, I paid for a full year at Adelphi, a full year at NYU.

 If you look at their websites, notable graduates in media, Sean Hannity.

-We're all newbies, and they had no problem having these shows that called Reagan and Bush at the time, drug runners and drug pushers.
+And they had no problem having these shows that call Reagan and Bush at the time drug runners and drug pushers.

-Anyway, so maybe they should have run us all out of town.
+Anyway, so they just should have run us all out of town.

 I'm like, you fired me and kicked me off the station for crying out loud.